zmedelis/bosquet/README.md

 ### Composability

-Composability allows to focus on prompt language and logics not worrying about resolving the dependencies and sequence of the prompt execution.
+Composability allows focusing on prompt language and logic, not worrying about resolving the dependencies and sequence of the prompt execution.

 ![prompt chaining](/doc/img/chained-generation.png)

-In this prompt definition *Bosquet* will ensure the following sequence of execution:
+In this prompt definition, *Bosquet* will ensure the following sequence of execution:

 1. First data needs to be filled in: *title* - "The Parade" and *style* - "horror"
 1. These are all the dependencies needed for *synopsis* generation, and at the place specified with `((bosquet.openai/complete))` an OpenAI API is called to get the results.
-1. Once *synopsis* is completed, *review* can be done.
+1. Once the *synopsis* is completed, the *review* can be done.
 The *synopsis/completion* dependency is automatically fulfilled and the *review* prompt `((bosquet.openai/complete))` will be called to produce the review
-1. Generated text for reiview will go under *review/completion* key.
+1. Generated text for review will go under *review/completion* key.

 ### Templates

-Bosquet uses Selmer to define its templates with all the functionality comming from Selmer's templating language:
+Bosquet uses Selmer to define its templates with all the functionality coming from Selmer's templating language:
 * filters
 * loops
 * branches